bmeurant/technical-docs/software-architecture/system-design-patterns/system-performance.md

         S-->>C: OrderList
         C->>S: GetUserReviews(123)
         S-->>C: ReviewList
-    else Solution: Batch Request
+    else Solution: Composite Request
         C->>S: GetUserDashboard(123)
         S-->>C: {UserProfile, OrderList, ReviewList}
     end
 ```

 **Solution:**
-- **Batching:** Combine multiple individual operations into a single request based on common usage patterns.
+- **Implement a Batch API Pattern**: Instead of just creating composite endpoints, a more generic solution is to create a dedicated batch endpoint (e.g., `POST /batch`) that accepts an array of individual operations.
+This allows clients to bundle arbitrary reads and writes into a single HTTP request.
+    - **Benefits**: Dramatically reduces network round-trips and connection overhead.
+    - **Challenges**: This pattern introduces significant complexity.
+Key considerations include:
+        - **Transactional Integrity**: Should the entire batch fail if one operation fails?
+Or should partial success be allowed?
+        - **[[api-error-handling|Error Handling]]**: The response must be able to report the status and result of each individual operation within the batch.
+        - **[[api-security|Security]]**: The batch endpoint must carefully authorize each sub-operation to ensure a user cannot perform actions they aren't permitted to.
-- **Fuller Payloads:** Design APIs to return all necessary data for a specific context in a single response.
+- **Create Composite Endpoints**: For very common use cases (like the "User Dashboard" example), create a specific, coarser-grained endpoint that retrieves and returns all necessary data in a single response.
-- **GraphQL:** Use technologies like [[graphql]] that allow clients to specify exactly what data they need in a single query, which can be an effective way to manage this trade-off.
+- **Use GraphQL**: Technologies like [[graphql]] are designed to solve this problem, allowing clients to specify exactly what data they need in a single query.

 ### 3. Extraneous Fetching